GermanoGallicchio/Diagonale/README.md

 If hypothesis testing is not the goal, but rather stability of the statistical metric across sampling variability, the bootstrap framework provides such metrics.

-## What PE's current version can do
+## What DG's current version can do
 [X] = PE can do it
 <br>
 [ ] = PE cannot _yet_ do it